Meet Lily

 I’m Lily and I am a Registered Dietitian based in Vancouver, BC.
 I have been working at the BC Children’s Hospital in the gastroenterology and other outpatient clinics for 3 years.
-I have worked with at-risk youth over the past few years including those with GI conditions, picky eating and autism, ARFID and more.
+And I see clients of all ages.

 I’m passionate about empowering individuals and families to build healthy, balanced relationships with food.
-All while managing complex diagnoses in a way that is sustainable and manageable.
+All while managing complex diagnoses in a way that is realistic and manageable.

 My credentials + experience